 The latest assessment by the U.S. EPA assesses evidence that is suggestive of a causal relationship for some of these mentioned endpoints or inadequate to infer a causal relationship for other endpoints (U.S. EPA 2016).
-In addition, some of the newer outcomes evaluated in relation to NO2 exposures include neurological outcomes such as Parkinson's disease (Ritz et al. 2016), Alzheimer's disease (Oudin et al. 2016), and autism (Beccerra et al. 2013; Volk et al., 2013; Flores-Pajot et al., 2016) well as metabolic diseases such as diabetes and obesity (Becerra et al. 2013; Volk et al. 2013, Marie-ClaireFlores-Pajot., 2016).
+In addition, sSome of the newer outcomes evaluated in relation to NO2 exposures include neurological outcomes such as Parkinson's disease (Ritz et al. 2016), Alzheimer's disease (Oudin et al. 2016), and autism (Beccerra et al. 2013; Volk et al., 2013; Flores-Pajot et al., 2016), well as metabolic diseases such as diabetes and obesity (Coogan et al. 2012; Robledo et al. 2015; White et al. 2016).
 Keramatina et al., (2016) show a weak association between exposure to NO2 in ambient air and breast cancer at the individual level and a significant association at the aggregate level.
-However, many of these studies use NO2 exposures as a proxy measure for traffic-related air pollutants, and do not aim to identify a specific pollutant within the mix of pollutants from this source.
-Thus, there is uncertainty on whether NO2 exposure has independent relationships with non-respiratory related health effects, or whether NO2 is simply a marker of near-road air pollution exposure, which includes a mixture of air pollutants, including some air toxics.